bapel/bapel.github.io/cv.md

 ## Nov 2016 - Oct 2018, Senior Software Engineer at Zynga (Unity/C#)

-Worked on features and performance-optimizations for a 3d mobile RTS called [Empires and Allies](https://www.youtube.com/watch?v=XT-J99zNf_w).
+Worked on features and performance-optimizations for a 3d mobile strategy game called [Empires and Allies](https://www.youtube.com/watch?v=XT-J99zNf_w).

 - Implemented AI, Effects and Logic for many units
 - Revamped the UI sub-system to support the iPhone-x and other notched screens